gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 git apply ../diff.patch
 ```

-A patch has been applied to the Jolt zkvm, which is contained in `diff.patch`.
+A patch has been applied to the Jolt zkVM, which is contained in `diff.patch`.
 The patch removes a few of lines from the `jolt-core/src/r1cs/jolt_constraints.rs` file
 ```patch
 diff --git a/jolt-core/src/r1cs/jolt_constraints.rs b/jolt-core/src/r1cs/jolt_constraints.rs